South Carolina Dove license: What License do You Need to Hunt Dove in South Carolina?

 2. Complete the South Carolina Hunter Education course if you are required to do so.

-3. Ensure you carry your license while hunting dove in the state.
+3. Ensure you carry your license while hunting dove in the field.

 Following these steps will keep you compliant with South Carolina’s hunting laws and allow you to enjoy dove hunting responsibly.